koushik-kumar/AngularPractice/Daily Revision.md

     private static final Object[] EMPTY_ELEMENTDATA = {};
     private static final Object[] DEFAULTCAPACITY_EMPTY_ELEMENTDATA = {};
     private static final int DEFAULT_CAPACITY = 10;

+    /**
+ * Shared empty array instance used for default sized empty instances.
+We
+ * distinguish this from EMPTY_ELEMENTDATA to know how much to inflate when
+ * first element is added.
+ */